 A diverse and well-maintained selection of housing choices is another vital component of a community.
 The strength of a local economy is based, in part, on the affordability and selection of the housing stock.

 As a strong economy is an essential element of a healthy community, adequate housing choices must be available for residents to feel economically secure.
 In order to have productive community members and attract new citizens to an area, a local community needs a broad mix of demographics to develop a well-rounded economy.
 This helps to add to the quality of life and makes the community a more enjoyable place in which to live and work.
 Housing choices impact more than just what type of structure an individual buys.
-Access to and the affordability of housing choices impacts overall community development by influencing such factors as access to quality education, church attendance, community organizations, and convenient shopping opportunities.
+Access to and the affordability of housing choices impacts overall community organizations, and convenient shopping opportunities.
 Therefore, a local community must actively seek ways in which to encourage desirable residential development.